Click on each question below for tips from our experts.

 A: Under no circumstances should any taxpayer speak with an IRS Criminal Division Special Agent, without first consulting with an experienced tax attorney.

 All statements made by a taxpayer to an IRS Criminal Division Special Agent can be used against him or her in any subsequent court trial.
-By recognizing early on when there is a potential criminal tax problem, an experienced tax attorney has the best chance of arriving at a successful resolution.
+By recognizing early on when there is a potential criminal tax problem, an experienced criminal tax lawyer has the best chance of arriving at a successful resolution.
 If you are facing a criminal tax matter, we can put our years of experience to help with any criminal tax matter.

 Can't I simply represent myself when dealing with the IRS?